Many benefits of aspirin — miracle drug?

 Before you start taking any of these over-the-counter drugs on a long-term basis, it's a good idea to discuss it with your health care provider.
 S/he can determine whether you would benefit from such preventative treatment, discuss possible side effects, determine the right dose (it may be smaller than those typically used for pain relief), and ensure that any other medications you take won't cancel out the effects or cause an unwanted interaction.
 For anyone worried about diseases such as heart disease, stroke, and cancer, the best preventative medicine is a healthy lifestyle that includes a well-balanced eating plan, stress management, and regular exercise.
 You can always discuss diet and lifestyle as a means of disease prevention with your health care provider or nutritionist, too.

 If you are thinking about daily aspirin use, there are several resources you can check out to learn more.
-The U.S. Food and Drug Administration has a short but comprehensive online brochure on the topic.
+The U.S. Food and Drug Administration has more information on the safety of daily aspirin use on their website.
 The American Heart Association covers information about the use of aspirin in preventing heart attack and stroke and is a comprehensive source of information about coronary disease in general.
 Lastly, the American Cancer Society is a clearinghouse for all types of cancer news and has many articles on aspirin's use in fighting specific forms of the disease.